 Conclusion: The current findings suggest that estrogen-alone use in postmenopausal women results in a modest but sustained reduction in the frequency of joint pain.

-A connection: What we are pointing out here is that the basis of our joint pain program surrounds the use of stem cell and Platelet Rich Plasma therapies and their impact on the inflammatory healing response.
+A connection: What we are pointing out here is that the basis of our joint pain program surrounds the use of regenerative medicine therapies and their impact on the inflammatory healing response.
 The body needs inflammation and swelling to heal.
 In this study, estrogen helped with pain, but it left the swelling alone.
 This is a clue that estrogen maybe trying to help heal the joint.

 Low estrogen can lead to bone on bone in hips in knees